developedbyluke/IaC/README.md

 # Infrastructure as Code (IaC)

-**What is it:** IaC is a method of managing and provisioning computing infrastructure through machine-readable definition files, rather than physical hardware configuration or interactive configuration tools.
+**What is it:** Infrastructure as Code (IaC) is the practice of managing and provisioning infrastructure resources through machine-readable definition files, rather than manual configuration or interactive configuration tools.
+It involves writing code to define, deploy, and manage infrastructure components such as servers, networks, storage, and other cloud resources.

 **Why use it:** It ensures consistent and repeatable routines for provisioning and tearing down infrastructure, reducing manual processes, and enhancing the speed and reliability of infrastructure deployments.